stackforge/fuel-docs/infra/overview.rst

 * project ACL
 * project upstream

-If "upstream" option is specified, Jeepyb will automaticaly import the upstream repository to this new project.
+If "upstream" option is specified, Jeepyb will automatically import the upstream repository to this new project.
 To apply the configuration, use "manage-projects" command.

 Every project has ACL file.
 One ACL file can be reused in several projects.
 In